meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 When using your vice to remove stress during Downtime, roll a d10.
 If its under your Stress, reduce stress to that amount (or your minimum stress) and gain that much XP.
 If the result is at or over your stress, reduce Stress by 1.

-# LINKS (*Vast in the Dark*)
+# Bonds (*Vast in the Dark*)
-You have HEART # of LINKS: relationships, core memories, motivations, ideals, aspirations.
+You have HEART # of BONDS: relationships, core memories, motivations, ideals, aspirations.
 When you suffer something terrible, strike one out.
 It is lost forever.
 When all are lost, you BREAK and either: die, become an NPC, or wander towards the darkest corners of your own mind.

 Possible somethings terrible:
 1. Dropping to 0 HP
 2. Extreme Stress/Exhaustion (reach max stress)
 3. Minimum Stress exceeds BRAIN
 4. Experiencing a Great Tragedy

-Possible LINKS:
+Possible Bonds:
 - Examples:
 	1. The smell of books
 	2. Hunger for knowledge